ekhc/WhisperTranscription/readme.md

 # Whisper Transcriber

-A desktop application for transcribing audio with speaker diarization using OpenAI's Whisper and Pyannote.audio.
+A desktop application for transcribing audio with speaker diarization using OpenAI's Whisper and Pyannote.audio and optionally Pyannote AI

 ## Features
 - Record audio or upload audio files